AuReMe/esmecata/README.md

 It is possible to avoid using REST queries for esmecata and instead use SPARQL queries.
 This option need a link to a sparql endpoint containing UniProt.
 If you want to use the [SPARQL endpoint of UniProt](https://sparql.uniprot.org/sparql), you can use the argument: `-s uniprot`.

-* `-b/--busco`: filter proteomes using BUSCO score
+* `-b/--busco`: filter proteomes using BUSCO score (default is 0.9)

 It is possible to filter proteomes according to to their BUSCO score (from Uniprot documentation: `The Benchmarking Universal Single-Copy Ortholog (BUSCO) assessment tool is used, for eukaryotic and bacterial proteomes, to provide quantitative measures of UniProt proteome data completeness in terms of expected gene content.`).
 It is a percentage between 0 and 1 showing the quality of the proteomes that esmecata will download.
-By choosing a BUSCO score of 0.90, esmecata will only download proteomes with a BSUCO score of at least 0.90.
+By default esmecata uses a BUSCO score of 0.90, it will only download proteomes with a BUSCO score of at least 90%.

 * `--ignore-taxadb-update`: ignore need to udpate ete3 taxaDB